-Most of the time, the client owns all intellectual property rights of the product while suppliers, manufacturers, sourcing companies and other parties involved in the manufacturing process are only credited for their services and contributions to the creation of the product.
+Most of the time, the client owns all intellectual property rights of the product while suppliers, manufacturers, sourcing companies and other parties involved in the manufacturing and product development process are only credited for their services and contributions to the creation of the product.

 This component may vary depending on the circumstances wherein any of the parties involved may play a significant role to product conceptualization or the concept was totally vague when presented.